 Help for hot flashes

-- avoiding triggers, such as spicy foods, hot drinks, and warm climates
+- avoiding triggers, such as spicy foods, hot drinks, and overheated rooms

 - breathing deeply and slowly

-- wearing loose-fitting, layered clothing that can be removed easily
+- wearing loose-fitting, layered clothing that is easy to remove

 - keeping a fan nearby, especially at night